Haneabelow/Some-updates-for-influence-tools/README.md

 No changes needed to original influence tools, works with any kind of influence tools.

 1. Auto open all buildings, very usefull if you have a lot crews.
+2. Hide un - needed notices forever !
+3. My assets scroll bar memory
+4. My assets all use lot numbered
-2. Auto profit calculations
+5. Auto profit calculations

    ![image](https://github.com/user-attachments/assets/98c48967-4976-4b43-98a2-e27e88f99b06)

-3. Hide un - needed notices forever !

 INSTALLATION FOR GREENS: